 Designed for students in the College of Business.
 Topics include differentiation and integration of functions of a single variable with applications including graphing and simple optimization.
-Prerequisite: A grade of "C" or better in MAT108 or advanced level placement.
-Course not open to students who have successfully ("C" or better) completed MAT211.
+Prerequisite: Grade of C or better in MAT108 or advanced level placement.
+Course not open to students who have successfully (C or better) completed MAT211.